 DR: How long was the period of collecting these incidental sounds?

 KH: Oh, you know, years.
 I mean, I’m just always collecting stuff.
-Some of it was from New York, some of it was from when I was in Thailand and listened to four drunken Yorkshire men at the bar, and probably three years of gathering material.
+Some of it was from New York, some of it was from when I was in Thailand and listened to four drunken Yorkshire men at the bar – probably three years of gathering material.
 Not everything made it in there of course.
 And then, how long did it take to make, was that going to be your next question?
 Well, it’s always really interesting because in Australia it takes a really long time to make anything because, you know, I had to get money, it took a while to get the money, so we sort of did it in stages.
-Probably from the time we had our first development in the beginning of 2016, the show went up at the end of 2017, so probably a couple of years.
+Probably from the time we had our first development in the beginning of 2016 – the show went up at the end of 2017 – so probably a couple of years.
 But it didn’t take two years to develop.
 It took two years to manifest and then we remounted it again for 2019.

 KH: Earshot is a collaboration with Josephine Lange, the other actor, and also Glynis Angell, who’s the dramaturg, and Jem Savage, who’s the sound designer.
-I think of the performance as a sort of three–hander really between myself, Jo and Jem, because Jem’s sitting at the bio box but he’s live–riding some of the audio in response to the way in which we’re delivering the work.
-It’s a very, very collaborative process with all of the collaborators, and the work that I’m doing now has those collaborators in it as well as a couple of additional ones.
+I think of the performance as a sort of three–hander really between myself, Jo and Jem, because Jem’s sitting at the bio box but he’s live-driving some of the audio in response to the way in which we’re delivering the work.
+It’s a very, very collaborative process with all of the collaborators, and the work I’m doing now has those collaborators in it as well as a couple of additional ones.
 So it’s building a really beautiful relationship.
 We write on the floor in some ways.
 What tends to happen is I gather a whole load of, you know, ridiculous amounts of material in all sorts of different forms, like audio scripts and pre-recorded audios and written scripts and other stuff.
-I bring it all together and then I have to spend a bit of time explaining it and talking it all through with the dramaturg and she’ll ask me pertinent questions.
-She’s really good at it, she knows my work so she’s really good at trying to tease out the key driving artistic lines of enquiry, if you like.
+I bring it all together and then I have to spend a bit of time explaining it and talking it through with the dramaturg and she’ll ask me pertinent questions.
+She knows my work so she’s really good at trying to tease out the key driving artistic lines of enquiry, if you like.
 Then we get it to some kind of point and then muck around with it on the floor for a while.
-And then I might go and write some more into it or re-write something, you know.
-Sometimes she’ll say: ‘This is working, but I think what happens if you write into it in this way?’
+And then I might go and write some more into it or re-write something.
+Sometimes she’ll say: ‘This is working, but what happens if you write into it in this way?’
 But then when we’re all together, both Jo, the other actor, and Jem will – you know, Jem has this whole host of possibilities that he can offer.
 He brings a whole other set of offers as a sound designer.
-There’s some instruments in that show that are built out of long hoses that we talked through and they analoguely spatialise the sound so that we talked in them from the stage and they reached all the way out to the audience and they’re topped with big funnels and they come out near an audience member, so… There’s all sorts of kooky instruments made out of tin cans and camping pumps that play harmonics and he’ll reverb that, put some reverb on it.
-So it’s an open enquiry-based, collaborative process but is underpinned by my very particular aesthetic and curiosity about something.
+There’s some instruments in that show that are built out of long hoses that we talk through and they analoguely spatialise the sound so that we talk through them from the stage and they reach all the way out to the audience and they’re topped with big funnels and they come out near an audience member, so… There’s all sorts of kooky instruments made out of tin cans and camping pumps that play harmonics and he’ll reverb that, put some reverb on it.
+So it’s an open enquiry-based, collaborative process that is underpinned by my very particular aesthetic and curiosity about something.

 [00:29:20 to 00:30:21] Excerpt from Earshot (2017)